Kaatscast: the Catskills Podcast

 Brett Barry 17:39

 Great.
-Stay tuned for some highlights from Billy's heard but first, in 1851, the same year Singer Sewing Machines was established.
+Stay tuned for some highlights from Billy's herd, but first, in 1851, the same year Singer Sewing Machines was established.
 So too was our newest sponsor, Ulster Savings Bank is a local bank with a long history of serving the community and offering the modern conveniences of online banking.
 Visit their locations in Phoenicia and Woodstock, Call 866-440-0391 or visit them at Ulstersavings.com Member FDIC equal housing lender.
 Kaatscast is also sponsored by the 52 mile Catskill Mountains Scenic Byway following New York State Route 28 through the heart of the central Catskills for maps, itineraries and links to area restaurants, shops and accommodations.
 Visit sceniccatskills.com and buy the mountain Eagle cover in Delaware greene and Schoharie counties, including brands for local regions like the Windham weekly schoharie news and Catskills Chronicle.
 For more information, call 518-763-6854 or email, mountaineaglenews@gmail.com.
 Back at Billy's Make and mend in Delancey, New York, Billy jokes that he has a hoard or herd of sewing machines, about 250 of them in various states of operation.
 He showed me quite a few of them.
 And here are some highlights from that tour.

 Billy Hancock 19:10